aws-samples/aws-hpc-tutorials/content/09-ml-on-parallelcluster/03-distributed-data-parallel.md

 chmod +x train.sh
 ```

 The script starts by setting up paths for the training data, output and checkpointing.
 All paths reference _/lustre_ and are visible by all compute nodes.
 Next, the script sets environment variables for the **PyTorch** _DistributedDataParalle API_ based on the **SLURM** environment.
 It also sets the required environment variables for [NCCL](https://developer.nvidia.com/nccl) to work with [AWS EFA](https://aws.amazon.com/hpc/efa/).
-The last section contains the command `python -m torch.distributed.launch`, which launches the training, based on the environment variables previously set.
+The last section contains the command `torchrun`, which launches the training, based on the environment variables previously set.
 For more information on the _DistributedDataParalle API_, refer to the [documentation here](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).

 Create the **SLURM** batch script with the following commands: